Portage Trail Conference: Championships

-The PTC has championships in 18 different sports, the most recent additions being the boys' and girls' bowling tournament in 2007 and regular-season competition in 2008.
-Most sports have champions for each division, with the exceptions of boys' tennis and girls' tennis, which are not divided into divisions because a limited number of schools offer the sport.
-In football, baseball, basketball, soccer, softball, and volleyball, the division champion is determined by the results of regular-season play.
-Other sports—cross country, golf, bowling, track and field, tennis, and wrestling—weigh the regular-season and season-ending conference tournaments equally as part of determining the season's overall champion.
+The PTC had championships in 18 different sports, the last additions being the boys' and girls' bowling tournament in 2007 and regular-season competition in 2008.
+During the divisional era, most sports had champions for each division, with the exceptions of boys' tennis and girls' tennis, which were never divided into divisions because a limited number of schools offered the sport.
+In football, baseball, basketball, soccer, softball, and volleyball, the division champion was determined by the results of regular-season play.
+Other sports—cross country, golf, bowling, track and field, tennis, and wrestling—weighed the regular-season and season-ending conference tournaments equally as part of determining the season's overall champion.